looeee/discoverthreejs-site/markdown/book/appendix/javascript-reference.md

 ## JavaScript Modules and the Entry Point

 All the JavaScript we write will go inside files with `.js` extensions.
-Rather than put everything into one file, we'll split out code into many small modules, a topic to which we devote {{< link path="/book/appendix/javascript-modules/" title="an entire chapter" >}} since modules are part of modern JavaScript and may be unfamiliar to many people.
+Rather than put everything into one file, we'll split our code into many small modules, a topic to which we devote {{< link path="/book/appendix/javascript-modules/" title="an entire chapter" >}} since modules are part of modern JavaScript and may be unfamiliar to many people.

 Once we've split up our application in this manner, we'll have one main JavaScript file that references and coordinates the other JavaScript modules.
 This main file is called the **entry point** of our application, and we will name it _**main.js**_ (it's also common to call this _**index.js**_ or _**app.js**_).